jaxjs/jaxjs/README.md

 * wipe
 * color

-You can give it directly values to animate to, like:
+You can give it direct values in which to animate, such as:

 ```js
 $('#mydiv').move(50, 400, {